Abuja Light Rail

-Abuja Rail Mass Transit commonly known as Abuja Light Rail is a regional rail transport system in the Federal Capital Territory of Nigeria.
-It is the first rapid transit system in the country, West Africa, and the second such system in sub-saharan Africa (after Addis Ababa Light Rail).
+Abuja Rail Mass Transit (commonly known as Abuja Light Rail) is a regional rail transport system in the Federal Capital Territory of Nigeria.
+It was the first rapid transit system in Nigeria and the second such system in sub-saharan Africa (after Addis Ababa Light Rail).
 The first phase of the project connects the city center to Nnamdi Azikiwe International Airport, stopping at the Abuja-Kaduna Railway station in Idu.
 The Abuja Metro Line was launched on 12 July 2018 and a three-trains-per-day service opened for passengers the following week.
+Passenger services on the line were suspended in early 2020 due to the COVID-19 pandemic and was reopened May 29, 2024, with four trips per day on both lines, and all the stations on both lines fully operational.

 History

 A regional rail system serving Abuja had begun planning in 1997 but was delayed due to funding issues.
 CCECC Nigeria was awarded a contract for the construction of the first two phases, known as Lots 1 and 3, in May 2007.

 The 42.5 km first phase has two lines and 12 stations opened in July 2018, connecting Abuja city centre with the international airport via the Lagos–Kano Standard Gauge Railway at Idu.
-The projected cost of the entire proposed 290 km network, to be developed in six phases, is US $824 million, constructed by China Civil Engineering Construction Corporation, with 60% of the cost funded by loans from the Exim Bank of China.
+The projected cost of the entire proposed 290 km network, to be developed in six phases, was US$824 million, constructed by China Civil Engineering Construction Corporation (CCECC), with 60% of the cost funded by loans from the Exim Bank of China.
+In fact, $840 million was spent on Lot 1 and 3, while $500 million was financed by a 2.5% p.a. loan from an Exim Bank of China.
+Repayment of the loan commenced in March 2020.